logo

 To reduce the risk, it’s important to set up some simple controls on your farm.

-1. Have one clear entry point – this gives you more control about who and what comes onto farm.
+Have one clear entry point - this gives you more control over who and what comes onto your farm.

-2. Biosecurity signage is key – this reminds visitors that they are entering your farm 'bubble' and lets then know what you expect.
+Biosecurity signage - this reminds visitors that they are entering your farm, and your expectations of visitors.
+Get your visitor sign at dairynz.co.nz/visitor-sign.

-3. A sign-in form for visitors – this provides a record of who has come and when they arrived, download this sign-in form template.
-Ensure visitors sign out when they leave.
+A visitor sign-in form - records who has come, when they arrived, and ensures visitors sign out when they leave.

-4. Overseas visitors - anyone who was in any country that has foot-and-mouth disease should stay away from susceptible animals in New Zealand for one week.
+Overseas visitors - anyone who has visited any country that has foot-and-mouth disease should stay away from susceptible animals for one week after arrival into New Zealand.

 Red No go areas for visitors, tankers, livestock trucks (i.e paddocks and heifer rearing sheds).
 Red zones can only be entered after carrying out visitor biosecurity requirements.